 Apply: You can apply and get more information on Innovate UK here.

 Overview: Horizon 2020 is a large EU fund designed to support SME’s all across Europe.
-You can access funding calls through a number of UK government agencies and organizations.
+You can access funding calls through a number of UK government agencies and organisations.
 The funding can be used to:

 - Create something too enormous to build alone